scrapy/scrapy/docs/topics/request-response.rst

           to pre-populate the form fields
        :type response: :class:`Response` object

        :param formname: if given, the form with name attribute set to this value will be used.
-Otherwise, ``formnumber`` will be used for selecting the form.
        :type formname: string

+       :param formxpath: if given, the first form that matches the xpath will be used.
+       :type formxpath: string

        :param formnumber: the number of form to use, when the response contains multiple forms.
 The first one (and also the default) is ``0``.